MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 14. Click **Create.**

-> Results: You deployed an Azure virtual machine, Log Analytics workspace, Azure storage account, and a defined a diagnostic setting to send resource logs for a particular resource.
+> Results: You deployed an Azure virtual machine, Log Analytics workspace, Azure storage account, and a data collection rule to collect events and performance counters from virtual machines with Azure Monitor Agent.

 >**Note**: Do not remove the resources from this lab as they are needed for the Microsoft Defender for Cloud lab and the Microsoft Sentinel lab.